muzzleburst/LightAPRS-W-2.0/README.md

-# PicoBalloon Arduino Library for LightAPRS-W-2.0 ported from AG6NS RP2040 Pico Balloon Tracker
+# PicoBalloon Arduino Library of AG6NS RP2040 Pico Balloon Tracker

 This fork refactors the AG6NS RP2040 Pico Balloon Tracker into an Arduino library.